jojozhuang/ui5-tutorial/5.walkthrough-mvc/README.md

 ## Walkthrough - MVC Views

+Putting all our UI into the index.js file will very soon result in a messy setup, and there is quite a bit of work ahead of us.
+So let's do a first modularization by putting the `sap/m/Text` control into a dedicated view.

 1. Create App2.view.xml

 Create `webapp/view/App2.view.xml` with the following content.
 Inside the `View` tag, we add the declarative definition of our `Text` control.